 In the fourth grade, when I was asked what I wanted to be when I grew up, I responded that I wanted to be a hermit and live in the Maine woods.
 When informed by my teacher that “hermit” was not an occupation, I said I also planned to be an author.
 My mother was an English major and a school librarian, and I was raised with a love of books and a reverence for words.

-Although I was born in New Jersey and grew up in Connecticut, I have never belonged anywhere but in Maine.
+Although I was born in New Jersey and raised in Connecticut, I have never belonged anywhere but in Maine.
 Both of my parents were displaced Maine natives, and I have spent every summer of my life at “camp”—a ramshackle cabin on a small lake in the western Maine foothills.

 My husband and I have four adult children.
 We continue to live at camp during the summer, and spend the remainder of the year just three miles away, in the town of Greenwood.